|

 destruction and fragmentation of forests have caused a decline in lichens and, therefore,

 a lost food source for species that relied upon them.
+Fun with Lichens - Discover the

 World of Lichens (Oregon State University)